Wilber Varela: Early years

 He was born in Roldanillo, Valle del Cauca, on November 6, 1957.
 Varela was a country man of humble extraction who did not like to show off, had few manners and was extremely rude.
 He was known to be a cold-blooded killer.
 His nickname was due to the coincidence with a well-known brand of laundry soap in Colombia also called Varela.
 He claimed to be a retired National Police sergeant, but no official documents were found to confirm this.
 At the beginning of the 1990s, he worked in the cocaine laboratories of Andrés López López "Florecita" (Little Flower) and later began working with the Rodríguez Orejuela brothers security, collections, and hiring assassins.

 After the fragmentation of the Cali Cartel, Varela began working with Orlando Henao as his security and hitman chief.
 Varela was known for assassinating Fernando Cifuentes, apparently to avoid leaving loose ends in the crime of Efraín Hernández 'Don Efra'; for trying to assassinate William Rodríguez Abadía, son of Miguel Rodríguez Orejuela and for other crimes ordered by his boss Henao.
 After Henao's surrender to the authorities, Varela was the target of an attack on 23 November 1997 under the orders of Pacho Herrera.
 Varela asks Henao for authorization to kill Herrera, but Henao initially refuses in order to keep peace with the Rodríguez Orejuela brothers, but then gives Varela the green light when he sees Herrera's collaboration with the DEA to hand over the heads of the Norte del Valle Cartel.
 This led to the assassination of Herrera in Palmira prison and the subsequent murder of Henao in retaliation by José Manuel Henao 'El Inválido' (The crippled).

 Leadership

 With Henao's death, Varela gradually took control of the organisation even though it was fragmented into several clans.
-Together with Luis Alfonso Ocampo Fómeque 'El Tocayo' (The Namesake), half-brother of his partner Victor Patiño-Fomeque 'La Fiera', he carried out several murders, especially of 4 brothers of Pacho Herrera including 'El Inválido' in Guayaquil, Ecuador, as well as being his personal friend.
+Together with his personal friend Luis Alfonso Ocampo Fómeque 'El Tocayo' (The Namesake), half-brother of his partner Victor Patiño-Fomeque 'La Fiera', he carried out several murders, especially of 4 brothers of Pacho Herrera including 'El Inválido' in Guayaquil, Ecuador.
 The rest of the clan was forced to leave Colombia and were expropriated of their possessions by Varela.